YikaiZhang95/torchkm/README.md

 | A neural net for small tabular data | Overkill, finicky to train, poorly calibrated, no guarantees. | A convex model with a single global optimum, calibrated out of the box, strong on small/mid data. |
 | Raw scores / uncalibrated models | Your agent or rule engine can't reason about "how sure." | Calibrated probabilities you can threshold and trust. |

-On small-to-mid tabular datasets (roughly hundreds to a few hundred thousand rows), well-tuned kernel methods are still some of the most accurate models there are — and they come with a calibrated probability and a convex, reproducible solution.
-TorchKM makes the *tuning* — usually the slow part — cheap.
+On small-to-mid tabular datasets (roughly hundreds to a few hundred thousand rows), well-tuned kernel methods are still some of the most accurate models there are, and they come with a calibrated probability and a convex, reproducible solution.
+TorchKM makes the *tuning*, usually the slow part, very efficient.

 ## Where people use it

 <details>
 <summary><b>Click to expand: example application areas across domains</b></summary>

-Anywhere you have a table of rows and want an accurate, **calibrated** yes/no (or a conditional quantile) — especially when the dataset is small-to-mid sized and you care that the model is well-tuned and trustworthy:
+Anywhere you have a table of rows and want an accurate, **calibrated** yes/no (or a conditional quantile), especially when the dataset is small-to-mid sized and you care that the model is well-tuned and trustworthy:

 **Healthcare & life sciences**
 - Disease / readmission / adverse-event risk from clinical and lab features, where a *calibrated* probability matters more than a raw score.
-- Bioinformatics classification (gene expression, omics, sequence-derived features) — a classic stronghold of kernel methods on wide, small-sample data.
+- Bioinformatics classification (gene expression, omics, sequence-derived features): a classic stronghold of kernel methods on wide, small-sample data.
 - Drug-response and compound-activity (active/inactive) screening.

 **Finance & risk**